MarcoAtefCosman/driver_distraction_task/README.md

 ## Step 5: Test our final Model.

-after saving the best set of weights, I loaded it through our model and tested it using set of the available image set:
+after saving the best set of weights, I loaded it through our model and tested it using set of the the available images of test set:

 ![alt text][image5]